Psychopathic Rydas: History

 Psychopathic Rydas was created as a retaliation to the critics saying Psychopathic Records artists were "wannabe rappers".
 The supergroup was also utilized as a showcase for the label's roster which was expanding for the first time since its inception.
 The group first consisted of Violent J (Bullet) and Shaggy 2 Dope (Full Clip) of Insane Clown Posse, who had released five albums prior; Jamie Madrox (Lil' Shank) and Monoxide (Foe Foe) of Twiztid, who had released two versions of their debut album prior; Myzery (Twin Gatz) who had released a debut EP prior; and Blaze Ya Dead Homie (Cell Block) who was in the process of releasing his debut EP.

 In the liner notes of Insane Clown Posse's album The Amazing Jeckel Brothers fans could find out how to send proof of purchase to Psychopathic Records to get a full-length album titled Dumpin', by a "gangsta rap spoof" group called Psychopathic Rydas.
 The album was released on the imprint Joe & Joey Records.
 From that point on, Rydas albums could not be officially released elsewhere due to the use of unlicensed samples and beats.

 Over the next two years, there were plans for the original six members to release solo albums as their respective persona.
-The Pendulum #7 (which were mini releases related to Insane Clown Posse's comic book series) featured two solo songs by Violent J (Bullet) and one solo song by Shaggy 2 Dope (Full Clip).
-A solo song by Jamie Madrox (Lil' Shank) was leaked online, and later included on a limited edition boxset by Twiztid in 2019.
-A second song by Jamie Madrox (Lil' Shank) was eventually released in 2020 on Twiztid's mixtape For the Fam, Vol. 3.
-Solo songs by Blaze Ya Dead Homie (Cell Block), Monoxide Child (Foe Foe), and Myzery (Twin Gatz) from the same era never surfaced.
+The Pendulum #7 (which were mini releases related to Insane Clown Posse's comic book series) featured two solo songs by Bullet and one solo song by Full Clip.
+A solo song by Lil' Shank was leaked online, and later included on a limited edition boxset by Twiztid in 2019.
+A second song by Lil' Shank was eventually released in 2020 on Twiztid's mixtape For the Fam, Vol. 3.
+In 2023, a solo track by Cell Block was included on his compilation Graveyard Greats, Volume 2, which also featured verses by Lil' Shank.
+Solo songs by Foe Foe and Twin Gatz from the same era never surfaced.

-After the release of Dumpin, Myzery (Twin Gatz) left the group and Psychopathic Records in general.
+After the release of Dumpin, Twin Gatz left the group and Psychopathic Records in general.
 The remaining five members released the album Ryden Dirtay at the 2001 Gathering of the Juggalos, just days before the other collaboration album Tales from the Lotus Pod by Dark Lotus came out.
 Ryden Dirtay is the only Rydas album to appear on the Billboard Independent Albums chart, at #46.
 Wanting to involve more artists, Rydas added two new members in 2004, being Anybody Killa (Sawed Off) and Esham (Converse).
 As a sampler, the Limited Edition EP was released.
 Three out of the four songs would be exclusive to this release.
 At the 2004 Gathering of the Juggalos, Check Your Shit in Bitch! was released.